The Order of the Pelican in the Kingdom of Lochac

 King: Let the Proclamation be read.

-(If there is a scroll present, the herald shall read the scroll, otherwise, the Herald shall read the appropriate proclamation below: Attach a note with the BLAZON of the new Pelican's Arms.)
+(If there is a scroll present, the Herald shall read the scroll, otherwise, the Herald shall read the appropriate proclamation below.)

 (king), Rex Lochacis